sunmisc/wormhole/README.md

 **I urge:**
 don't use ```synchronized```

-You will make life easier for yourself and the openjdk project (valhalla) synchronized by object entails a number of crutches and supports inside the jvm The Valhalla project is especially difficult with synchronized It’s hard for the Loom project too
+You will make life easier for yourself and the openjdk project synchronized by object entails a number of crutches and supports inside the jvm.
+The Valhalla project is especially difficult with synchronized.
+It’s hard for the Loom project too.
 It is uncontrollable (if we do synchronized (this) - that's it) synchronized on an object gives it control over the lock

 The alternative is simple: ``java.util.concurrent.lock``